Welcome, visitor! Log in

 20112012

-Ideology score (learn more).
-Using a widely accepted scaling method, I calculate each legislator's ideology score (called a "NOMINATE" score) after each legislative session.
+Ideology score (NOMINATE method) (learn more).
+Using W-NOMINATE algorithm developed by Congressional scholars, I calculate each legislator's relative ideology after each General Session.
 I describe the method here.
-Scores have no intrinsic meaning; they are useful only for comparing two legislators.
-A legislator with a higher score is more to the right ideologically of a legislator with a lower scale.
+Scores have no intrinsic meaning.
+They are only relative: A legislator with a higher score is to the right ideologically of a legislator with a lower scale.
+Scores may be compared only within a single chamber and a single year.
 In most years, a conservative Republican will have a score above 0; a score close to 100 is extreme.

 20112012